About Karen

 Lives & works Basel, Switzerland

 A painter by training (CoFA UNSW, Sydney) and habit, I cross over into printmaking, sculpture, digital, and design according to the needs of the work.
+See below for some examples of my work across art & design.

 After nearly 20 years working in the gallery and museums sector as a director and curator, I recently decided to return to my own artmaking practice.
-While my great strength in the gallery sector was my ability to understand the art from a practioner’s point of view and to communicate that to clients and gallery visitors, I had a creeping realisation that I was good-naturedly envying their extraordinary artistic labours and wishing that I, too, was in the studio.
-With the closure of Galerie Zadra, I decided there is no better time to return to my easel.
+While my great strength in the gallery sector is my ability to understand the art from a practioner’s point of view and to communicate that to clients and gallery visitors, I had a creeping realisation that I was good-naturedly envying their extraordinary artistic labours and wishing that I, too, was in the studio.
+With the closure of Galerie Zadra, I decided there is no better time to return to my studio.

 For as long as I can remember, I’ve experienced the world visually.
 My mind’s eye is constantly full of images which arise from my daily encounters with the concrete and the conceptual.
 Some vaporise almost immediately, others hang around for a bit, while others have been nagging me for decades to be outed.